Conjunctivitis in dogs, commonly called “dog pink eye”, is an inflammation of the conjunctival membrane and soft tissues surrounding the eye.

 Besides the hallmark symptoms of eye discharge and redness, canine conjunctivitis can also cause a dog to paw at the affected eye, and rub his face against the edge of furniture or on the floor due to itchiness and irritation.

 Also, conjunctivitis causes the affected eye to become more sensitive to light, so the dog may squint and may avoid going outside during the day.
 He may seem to be more lethargic and may sleep more.

 Treatment of Canine Conjunctivitis

 Treatment of canine conjunctivitis depends on the underlying cause of the infection.

 A mild case of conjunctivitis with watery discharge caused by irritants, for example, responds well to home remedies.

 Simply flushing the eye several times a day with a sterile saline eyewash should do the trick.
 You may also want to use a soft cloth to wipe the area around your dog’s eye to remove any eye discharge and any dirt or foreign materials.

-This natural eye wash is also effective in cleaning and removing gunk in and around a dog’s eyes:
+Alternatively, use a gentle natural eye wash to clean and remove gunk in and around a dog’s eyes: